Get Free Audit

 Save the block.

 2. Next, go to Content -> Widgets to add a new widget.
-Press Add Widget, set the Type field at CMS Static Block and select your theme name at Design Theme field.
-When finished, press Continue.
+Press Add Widget, set the Type field at CMS Static Block and select your theme name in the Design Theme field.
+When finished, press Continue.widgets magento menu

-The following fields will appear; fill them in the way it is at the screenshot down below.
+The following fields will appear; fill them in the way it is in the screenshot below.
 You can learn more about widgets in Magento 2 here.

 widgets edit magento menu

-Go to Widget Options tab and select the CMS block we have created.
+Go to the Widget Options tab and select the CMS block we have created.

 widget options